memgraph/docs/docs/tutorials/migrate-relational-database.md

 3. Place yourself in the root directory and copy files into the container with the following command.
-You should replace CONTAINER ID and for each file change the source and destination file.
+You should replace CONTAINER ID and for each file change the source and destination path:

 ```
 docker cp source.csv <CONTAINER ID>:/destination.csv